Physical Therapy (PHTH)

 Introduces principles and dynamics of professional communication.
 Emphasizes basic skills needed in a clinical setting, including but not limited to the following: evaluations, progress notes, discharge summary, workers compensation, prescriptions, patient interviews, letters of justification, electric formats, and legal considerations related to all aspects of the above.

-Introduces fundamental principles, physiological effects, and application techniques in the use of physical therapy modalities.
-Physical agents—including thermotherapy, cryotherapy, ultrasound, and electrotherapy procedures.
-Manual modalities—including basic massage techniques, myofascial and trigger point release.
+Fundamental principles, physiological effects, and application techniques in the use of biophysical agents, including thermotherapy, cryotherapy, hydrotherapy, ultrasound, and electrotherapy procedures.
+Manual modalities, including massage techniques, myofascial and trigger point release.
 Lecture and laboratory.

 PHTH 510.
 Kinesiology.
 3 Units.

-Functional anatomy of the musculoskeletal system.
+Fundamental principles of joint and muscle structure and function related to the development of treatment strategies for the physical therapist.
 Analyzes and applies the biomechanics of normal and pathological movement of the human body.
-Includes introduction to palpatory techniques for bone, ligament, and muscle.
-Lecture and laboratory.
+Functional anatomy of the musculoskeletal system, including palpatory techniques for bone, ligament, and muscle.

 PHTH 511.
 Clinical Orthopaedics.
 2 Units.

-Presents the basis for the physical therapist's management of patients with functional impairments stemming from orthopaedic pathologies associated with all body regions.
-Introduces and considers the components of patient/client management—including examination, evaluation, diagnosis, prognosis, intervention, and outcomes.
-Includes lectures by orthopaedic surgeons emphasizing postoperative rehabilitation to enhance understanding of surgical procedures utilized in the management of the orthopaedic patient.
+Addresses the physical therapist's management of patients with functional impairments stemming from orthopaedic pathologies in all body regions.
+Introduces patient/client management; including, examinations, evaluations, diagnoses, prognoses, interventions, and outcomes.
+Emphasizes postoperative rehabilitation to enhance outcomes following orthopaedic procedures.

 PHTH 512.
 Clinical Psychiatry.
 2 Units.